Future of Municipal Government

 • Support the principles of effective asset management.

-Findings that provincial transfers have decreased over the last decade, have been integrated into ABmunis' advocacy for an increase to the Local Government Fiscal Framework (LGFF) funding pot.
-The paper’s findings also lend credence to the principles that ABmunis pursued through our proposals on the LGFF Allocation Formula.
+Findings that provincial transfers have decreased over the last decade, have been integrated into ABmunis' advocacy for an increase to the Local Government Fiscal Framework (LGFF) Capital funding pot.

 The authors have provided an extended version of their report which shares further details of their financial analysis.